bigois/kirgh-energy/docs/entities/address.md

 See the [Jekyll docs page about layouts] for an explanation of the general idea of layouts and how to specify them.

-You can use [Jekyll's front matter defaults] to specify the same layout for many pages.
+You can use [Jekyll's front matter defaults] to specify the same layout for many page.

 ## The `default` layout